shannonpileggi/code-review-for-analysts/README.md

 In this case, the 1900 condition failed to result in a missing value.

-In `df_2`, each individual variable derived can be QCd to pinpoint where logic fails.
+In `df_2`, each individual variable derived can be inspected to pinpoint where logic fails.

 ```
 df_2 |> count(dt_proper, dt_excel)